yangtsecxf/cxf-log/README.md

 **The easier, the better!**

 1. Only one single header: log.h
-2. Easy to use
+2. Easy to use, the sample code:

-// Sample code:

 ```c++
 #include <iostream>